dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 # Changelog
 [changelog]: #changelog

-As of March 2018, @mafintosh is leading development of a hyperdb nodejs module on [github](https://github.com/mafintosh/hyperdb), which is the basis for this DEP.
+As of March 2018, Mathias Buus (@mafintosh) is leading development of a hyperdb nodejs module on [github](https://github.com/mafintosh/hyperdb), which is the basis for this DEP.

-- 2017-12-06: @noffle publishes `ARCHITECTURE.md` overview in the
+- 2017-12-06: Stephen Whitmore (@noffle) publishes `ARCHITECTURE.md` overview
-  [hyperdb github repo][arch_md]
+  in the [hyperdb github repo][arch_md]
-- 2018-02-XX: First complete draft submitted for review
+- 2018-03-04: First draft for review

 [arch_md]: https://github.com/mafintosh/hyperdb/blob/master/ARCHITECTURE.md